SoptikHa2/crapi-csharp-wrapper/README.md

 ## How to use this wrapper

 You can start using wrapper right now, there's no API usage limit nor need to auth to use API.

+> You'll need to use auth key in future

 Classes are divided into 3 groups:
 - Main classes, like `Player`, `Clan` and `ClashRoyale`.
 These classes have methods, that can be used to get some output (example: `Player.GetPlayer(string tag)` method returns instance of `Player`).
 Instances